Seoul, South Korea

 Must-Try Local Dishes and Specialties:

-2. Kimchi: Korea's famous fermented side dish made of seasoned vegetables, primarily cabbage and radishes, with a spicy kick.
+- Kimchi: Korea's iconic fermented side dish made of seasoned vegetables, most commonly cabbage or radish.

-4. Tteokbokki: Spicy stir-fried rice cakes that are a popular street food snack in Seoul.
+- Tteokbokki: Spicy stir-fried rice cakes, a popular street food snack.

 Food Customs and Dining Etiquette: